hypernumbers/hypernumbers-api-manual/contents/how-the-api-works.rst

 You should write your client library implementing the same test suite.

-If you develop an as-is client-side library in another language please consider submitting its code to our repository.
+If you develop an *as-is* client-side library in another language please consider submitting its code to our repository.

 Bug fixes or improvements to the existing client libraries will be gratefully accepted.